Project on Maria Island (PhD project)

 On Maria Island:

 Thanks to the existence of a long-term study, undertaken in the 90s (Goldizen et al. 1998), we can estimate the evolution of native-hens’ populations as environmental conditions changed by comparing the measurements taken in the 90s to now.
-Over 300 native-hens were present in the 90s, just around Darlington.
-We estimated the population to be around 60 individuals in 2017.
+Over 150 native-hens were present in the 90s, just around Darlington.
+We estimated the population to be around 60 individuals in 2017, and of 40 in 2018.
 Numbers are declining on Maria Island, yet they are thought to be stable in Tasmania.
 We aim to find out why this population is declining, using this as a case study to explore whether there is cause for concern for other native hen populations in Tasmania.

 Predation: Maria Island is the best place to measure the impact of predation on their survival.
 Indeed, Tasmanian devils were introduced in 2012 to create an insurance population from the deadly devil facial tumour disease (DFTD; see program here).
 The devils became abundant on the island and started to have a significant negative impact on bird populations.
 Along with Tasmanian devils, other native-hen predators are present, such as water-rats, forest ravens, currawongs, and tiger snakes.
 All of these predators are also found on mainland Tasmania, but since the devils were introduced on the small island, the total impact of predation is more severe.
 This high rate, not found elsewhere in Tasmania, could be used as a proxy for exploring what might happen to native-hen populations if an exotic predator like the fox was introduced into Tasmania.
 For this part of the project, we will measure egg, chick, and young survival rates (they are the more vulnerable to predation) throughout the breeding season from September to February.